slaclab/mps_database/README.md

 - faults.db for the list of faults
 - apps.db for the applications
 - conditions.db for the ignore conditions
+- virtual_inputs.db for all link nodes that have virtual cards defined in the database (a subdirectory with the link node name is created under the link_node_db area)

 The source for the EPICS databases is the mps_gun_config.db file (sqlite format).